armin-reichert/pacman-javafx/README.md

 ## How to run

 The `pacman-ui-fx-deploy\target` directory now contains a zip file `pacman-javafx-1.0-jlink.zip`.

-Extract this file to any directory run the application using the batch file `run.cmd` inside the `bin` folder.
+Extract this file and start the application by executing the file `run.cmd` inside the `bin` folder.

 In the [release folder](https://github.com/armin-reichert/pacman-javafx/releases) you find exactly this zip file.